alphagov/digitalmarketplace-paas-route-service/README.md

 these variables are coming from the [credentials repo](https://github.com/alphagov/digitalmarketplace-credentials).

+### IP safelist variables

+The router uses three sets of IPs to restrict access to certain areas of the Digital Marketplace:

+- `DM_ADMIN_USER_IPS`: allowed access to the Admin Frontend app (for all environments)
+- `DM_USER_IPS`: allowed access to Preview and Staging environments
+- `DM_DEV_USER_IPS`: allowed direct access to the three API apps (auth required)

 ## Testing nginx changes locally

 There are two ways to test changes to the nginx configuration: